Gyeongseong Creature season 2 Review: Park Seo Joon, Han So Hee manage to keep it action-packed and emotive second time around

 What’s good in Gyeongseong Creature season 2

-With the audiences’ love for Korean thrillers, Gyeongseong Creature had the opportunity to bring drama and shock elements to the screens one more time in season 2.
-The show manages to start with a punch right off the bat, pulling you into the storyline of Jang Ho Jae’s new life as a private detective.
+With the audiences’ love for Korean thrillers, Gyeongseong Creature had the opportunity to bring drama and shock elements to the screens once again in season 2.
+The show manages to start with a punch, right off the bat, pulling you into the storyline of Jang Ho Jae’s new life as a private detective.
 Meanwhile, Yoon Chae Ok lives her life under the radar.

 The build-up to their meet and final reconciliation is pretty satisfactory, and the actors do a good job of portraying the emotions each time.

-On the other hand, the overall story of Gyeongseong Creature season 2 manages to bring in many parallels to season 1, keeping the thought of its existence alive throughout the time you watch it.
-The return of Lady Maeda and the whole arc of how her evil as well as dedication towards Jang Tae Sang takes form over time is an entertaining watch.
-It is however Claudia Kim’s equation with Bae Hyun Sung’s Seung Jo that takes the crown as it sees a dramatic end.
+On the other hand, the overall story of Gyeongseong Creature season 2 manages to bring in many parallels to season 1, keeping the thought of its existence alive throughout.
+The return of Lady Maeda and the whole 'evil as well as dedicated towards Jang Tae Sang' arc takes form over time and makes for an interesting watch.
+However, it is Claudia Kim’s equation with Bae Hyun Sung’s Seung Jo which takes the cake as it sees a dramatic end.

 What’s bad in Gyeongseong Creature season 2